 The FIR Process

 Proposal & Award.
 Following initial application, a resident finalist will be offered an upcoming position as a Filmmaker-in-Residence with details of the resident award and what it includes.
 The resident finalist is then expected to submit a detailed project outline, key dates timeline, and line-by-line budget.
-Upon final approval and award, CMG will then disburse the first half of the award amount to the resident.
-The second half of the award amount is payable upon completion of post-production & final video submission to CMG.
+Upon final approval and award, CMG will then disburse 50% of the award amount to the resident.
+The second 50% of the award amount is payable upon completion of post-production & final video submission to CMG.

 Reporting: CMG residents are required to submit reports throughout the term of the residency, including updates on activities, accomplishments, and expenses, as well as media documenting the progress of the project such as photos of production or distribution events.